Periods and harmonic analysis on spherical varieties: The discrete spectrum

 As for the final assertion: the set of $r$ in question is the inverse image in $R\times\mathcal G$ of a Zariski-closed subset of $(\Hom(W,V))^J \times \mathcal G$, under the map $(r,g)\mapsto (\prod_j T_j(r),g)$. \end{proof}

 \begin{proof}[Proof of the theorem] The idea of the proof is to exploit the a priori knowledge of the fact that the set of $X$-discrete series is countable.
 On the other hand, we can describe the set of $J$-fixed vectors in $C^\infty(X)$ generating admissible subrepresentations as a constructible set.
 Constructibility and countability, together, will imply finiteness.
-See \S \ref{732} for this argument in a simpler setting.
+See \S \ref{732} for this argument in a simpler setting, and in particular see the final paragraph of \S \ref{732} for an explanation of why ``constructability+countability $\implies$ finiteness.''